-Anytime you are excavating or constructing anything in the City's right-of-way, you will need a Right-of-Way Permit.
-For permitting, contact the Building Department at (904) 247-5826.
+Anytime you are excavating or constructing anything in the City's right-of-way, you will need a Right-of-Way Permit and a Revocable Encroachment Agreement.
+For questions about permitting, contact the Building Department at (904) 247-5826.

 All development plans should be submitted to the Building Department at City Hall.
 For more information, call (904) 247-5826.